Coffee in Japan: Culture

 Coffee culture in Japan is one of the most unique observed globally.
-One very interesting serving custom is that the cup handle is traditionally placed to the left of the drinker, while the spoon handle faces the right.
+One serving custom is that the cup handle is traditionally placed to the left of the drinker, while the spoon handle faces the right.
 Due to the product's foreign origins, Japanese coffee culture is heavily connected to the identity of being foreign or western.
-This identity resulted in the beverage being banned during World War II.
-Coffee franchises such as the Western Starbucks are viewed and enjoyed in the same way as the Disneyland franchise in Japan.
-Concerning the Starbucks franchise, the first location outside of the US for Starbucks was Japan.
+Coffee franchises such as Starbucks (whose first non-US location was in Japan) are viewed and enjoyed in the same way as the Disneyland franchise in Japan.

+The perceived westernness of coffee culture resulted in the beverage being banned during World War II.
 In postwar Japan, Western products and goods were indicators of the new Japanese middle class.
 High-grade coffee equipment, as well as ground coffee, fell into this category.
 In the world of post-war Japan, jazz cafés and coffee they served were examples of Japan's efforts to modernize its culture and society in the vein of Western countries.
 Coffee shops were also cultural spots for progressive youths during the 1960s and 1970s, serving as meeting places for feminist movements and anti-government protests.

-Culture wise, coffee differs greatly from a traditional Japanese tea culture.
-Coffee is primarily viewed as Western wise as a solitary drink.
-Japan has a similar view of the beverage.
+Coffee culture differs greatly from traditional Japanese tea culture.
+Coffee is primarily viewed as a solitary drink in the West, and Japan has a similar view of the beverage.
 In the 1960s and 1970s, coffee became popular with Japanese businessmen working alone in public.
-However, Japanese coffee also has a social element to it, but a radically different one than the social element associated with Japanese tea culture.
-In Japan, tea culture is a social, unifying event, expressed through the traditional Japanese tea ceremony.
-The Japanese tea ceremony is an expression of hospitality and respect towards friends and guests.
-Coffee shops and coffee produced there serve a social function as well but a more disruptive social function.
+The social element of Japanese coffee itself is radically different from that of Japanese tea culture.
+In Japan, tea culture is a social, unifying event, expressed through the traditional Japanese tea ceremony, which is an expression of hospitality and respect towards friends and guests.
+Coffee shops and coffee produced there, on the other hand, serve a more disruptive social function.
 Coffee shops in Japan served as meeting places for social movements aimed at transforming and disrupting Japanese society during the 1970s and 1980s.
 These social movements include Japanese feminist groups and various anti-government movements.

 While serving as a symbol for Japanese businessmen as well as youthful activists, types of coffee products also serve to illustrate a divide between age groups.
-Per an article written through a collaboration between professors from the University of Hawaii and St. Andrews University in Osaka, instant coffee is viewed as common while ground and fresh coffee beans are viewed as luxury goods.
+Instant coffee is viewed as common, while ground and fresh coffee beans are viewed as luxury goods.
 Instant coffee is preferred by Japanese youth while ground coffee is enjoyed by successful middle-class Japanese adults.